tonywzhang/Study-Guide-Notes/javascript.md

 ```

 At the first sight DOMContentLoaded event is very simple.
 The DOM tree is ready – here’s the event.
 But there are few peculiarities.

+#### DOMContentLoaded and scripts

+When the browser initially loads HTML and comes across a <script>...</script> in the text, it can’t continue building DOM.
+It must execute the script right now.
+So DOMContentLoaded may only happen after all such scripts are executed.

+External scripts (with src) also put DOM building to pause while the script is loading and executing.
+So DOMContentLoaded waits for external scripts as well.

+The only exception are external scripts with async and defer attributes.
+They tell the browser to continue processing without waiting for the scripts.
+This lets the user see the page before scripts finish loading, which is good for performance.